STAT545-UBC-hw-2019-20/stat545-hw-harpercheng91/hw02/hw02_gapminder.md

     ## 11 Rwanda      Africa     1992    23.6  7290203      737.
     ## 12 Rwanda      Africa     2002    43.4  7852401      786.

 They did NOT succeed in subsetting.
-The above code only managed to select half of the dataset that are supposed to be selected.
+The above code only managed to select half of the dataset that is supposed to be selected.
 The correct way to achieve the objective is as followed.

 ``` r
 filter(gapminder, country=='Rwanda' | country=='Afghanistan')